7tag Aviation

 The focus is on traceability and full accountability:

 This directly impacts suppliers — only those maintaining rigorous compliance remain competitive.
+This raises the entry threshold for suppliers and reduces tolerance for incomplete or inconsistent documentation.

 Conclusion